Bartonella henselae: History

+Etiology

+Bartonella henselae is a Gram-negative, rod-shaped bacterium that invades endothelial and red blood cells.
+One study showed Bartonella henselae invaded the mature blood cells of humans.
+It infects the host cell by sticking to it using trimeric autotransporter adhesins.

 Diagnosis

 Bartonella henselae is a Gram-negative rod.
 It can be cultured in a lysis-centrifugation blood culture.
 The presence of bacteria can be detected by Warthin-Starry stain, or by a similar silver stain technique performed on infected tissue.
+A pan-Bartonella PCR detection is non-invasive and uses blood or biopsies to diagnose.